hmdc/r-at-iqss-gitbook/bestpractices/Routes.md

 # Using Routes in Shiny

-In web applications, a **route** is the absolute path after the hostname.
+In web applications, a **route** is the relative path after the hostname.

 In ```https://www.example.com/a/b/c```, the route is ```/a/b/c```.